 Here is an exercise you can do.
 Start by grabbing a piece of paper and a pen.
-You need to answer these questions honestly, or this will not work.
-Now jot down the amount of time you spend on the following tasks:
+It would help to answer these questions honestly, or this will not work.
+Now, jot down the amount of time you spend on the following tasks:

 - emails